These 15 Tips Will Prepare You For University Life

 Nonetheless, the journey so far has been good but slightly rough.
 I almost slid into academic probation twice after misjudging the intricacy of university exams.
 Let us not even begin to talk about the parties and constant distractions.

 I have decided to write this piece to properly guide you on some useful things.
-You should know these before you begin your journey to what I call a compulsory self-discovery and identity.
+You should know these before you begin your journey to what I call compulsory self-discovery and identity.

 2. Focus On Your Primary Goal